 Ed Gillespie knows we can do even better, considering that in our neighboring state of North Carolina, outdoor recreation generates $28.0 billion in annual consumer spending, creates and sustains 260,000 jobs and $8.3 billion in wages and salaries and generates $1.3 billion in state and local revenue.

-In addition to the economic benefits, spending time outdoors is good for one’s overall well-being.
+In addition to the economic benefits of bad credit personal loans online, spending time outdoors is good for one’s overall well-being.
 Promoting outdoor recreation with youth often sets the stage for lifelong enjoyment and respect for the outdoors.